Your Brain on Music

 But here’s something cool…listening (and playing) music has a powerful and positive effect on your brain!
 In fact, there is an entire branch of research called neuromusicology that explores how the brain responds to music.
 And the fancy doctors who study this have spoken – music makes you healthier, smarter, happier and more productive.

+There is no shortage of articles on this topic.
 Without getting too deep into the scientific details, here are a few fun things that you can share the next time you are at a cocktail party or someone asks you to turn it down:

 - Listening to music lowers the hormone cortisol, reducing our stress levels and making you feel more in control of your life and hopeful about the future.